 Choosing the right construction materials can often be difficult and tedious.
 Getting the right brands and choices all in one place makes the entire task far easier, and that is what Buildworld offers you.
 We have all requisite building and masonry supplies, under one roof making it easy and quick to shop, with some of the best deals you’ll ever find.

 Starting out, some of our essential building components are Concrete Blocks (Dense and Medium Dense Blocks) and Engineering Bricks, which will be the basic skeletal support of your structure.
 Both are used in building walls and come as whole pieces or with hollows, in different sizes and shapes.
-Blocks, however, are far larger and mainly used for load bearing construction, being factory made out of several aggregates in different ratios.
+Blocks, however, are far larger and mainly used for load-bearing construction, being factory made out of several aggregates in different ratios.
 Bricks, on the other hand, are chiefly comprised of river clay, shale, sand, calcium silicate, and water.
-They are formed in molds and are considered environmentally friendly.
-When the raw materials are subjected to immense heat and then molded, they are known as Engineering Bricks.
+They are formed in moulds and are considered environmentally friendly.
+When the raw materials are subjected to immense heat and then moulded, they are known as Engineering Bricks.

 Choosing the right bricks requires skill and technical knowledge.
 Engineering Bricks are not an aesthetic choice, but a structural one, based on their physical characteristics.
 If you have even the slightest doubts about a DIY job, do consult an expert mason before you start.